ngblaylock/blunt-images/README.md

 # Blunt Images

-Blunt Images is a quick and easy option for adding optimized images to any static site generation tool (like 11ty or SvelteKit).
+Blunt Images is a quick and easy tool for adding optimized images to any static site generation tool (like 11ty or SvelteKit).
 A lot of my inspiration for this is a mesh between [Nuxt Image](https://image.nuxtjs.org/) and [Strapi's Media Library](https://strapi.io/features/media-library).

 "Blunt" comes from two things.
 First, it is an antonym of "Sharp", the package I use for resizing.
 I use an antonym because this is a hacky solution to my problem.
 "Blunt" can also mean that it is very straightforward, which I believe this package does well.